gradha/gradha.github.io/src/articles/23-writing-c-libraries-with-nim.rst

 reStructuredText modules into `lazy_rest
 <https://github.com/gradha/lazy_rest>`_ wasn't that easy though, I did hit some
 problems or annoyances.
-This post is going to enumerate the issues I found, in case you would like to do the same with other Nim code.
+This post is going to enumerate the issues I found, in case you would like to make some other Nim module available to C users.

 Namespaces and identifiers